List of Fist of the North Star characters: Yuria

 Yuria (ユリア) is a descendant of the Rightful Nanto Bloodline and represents the Star of the Compassionate Mother (慈母星, Jibosei).
 She is Kenshiro's fiancée, but is admired by other men as well, particularly Raoh, Toki, Shin, and Juza.
 After Kenshiro was defeated by Shin, Yuria agrees to follow Shin so that Kenshiro's life will be spared.
 However, she is unable to tolerate the subsequent atrocities Shin commits in her name and attempts to commit suicide by jumping off the roof of Shin's palace at Southern Cross.
 However, she is safely caught by the Nanto Goshasei, who are sworn to protect her.
 She becomes the Last Nanto General and orders the Goshasei to attack Raoh.
 Ken rushes to the Nanto Capital after learning that she is alive, but Raoh gets to her first and uses her as bait for his final battle with Kenshiro.
 Kenshiro defeats Raoh and is reunited with Yuria, only to learn that she is dying from the same radiation poisoning which killed Toki.
 After learning this, Raoh manipulates one of her pressure points and extends her lifespan to several years instead of the few months she originally had.
 She spends her remaining years living a secluded life with Ken.
 That is the end of it in the original series, but in the OVA Kenshiro Den, she is shown to be pregnant with his child.
 In Hokuto no Ken 2, she and Kenshiro live in the village belonging to Shouki, Gento's Red General, after Kenshiro saves the village.
 They would continue to live there for the remaining part of her life.

 Yuria was voiced by Yuriko Yamamoto in the original Hokuto no Ken TV series and 1986 movie, Yuriko Ishida in the Shin Kyūseishu Densetsu movie series, and Rei Sakuma in Fitness Boxing: Fist of the North Star.
 In English dubs, she was voiced by Melodee Spevack in the movie and Melissa Williamson in the TV series.
-Isako Washio portrayed Yulia in the 1995 live-action movie, while also providing her voice in the Japanese dub.
+Isako Washio portrayed Yuria in the 1995 live-action movie, while also providing her voice in the Japanese dub.